HMS Northumberland (1866): Construction and service

 Northumberland was assigned to the 1st Reserve Squadron at the Isle of Portland in 1890–91 and then at Devonport from 1891 to 1898.
 She was hulked in 1898 as a stokers' training ship at the Nore, and renamed Acheron on 1 January 1904.

 She struck her pennant on 31 March 1910, following the transfer of the second-class stokers berthed in her to Chatham Naval Barracks, and thereafter served as a coal hulk at Invergordon, initially designated C.8, she was renamed C.68 in 1926.
 The ship was sold in 1927, but was resold and renamed as Stedmound for service at Dakar until she was scrapped in 1935.

 Relics

-Two large 1870s half-scale models of the ship are at the Museum of London Docklands.
+Two large 1870s scale half-models of the ship are at the Museum of London Docklands.